shanalikhan/code-settings-sync/README.md

 **Press Ctrl + Alt + u it will ask your github account access token.**

+> Type "Sync" In Command Palette into order download / upload

 Enter the github account in the window and click enter.

 ![github account access token](http://shanalikhan1.github.io/img/upload1.png)